4 Antiretroviral drugs

 Three or more antiretroviral drugs are always used to provide antiretroviral treatment.

-- Sometimes one drug (mono treatment) or two drugs (dual treatment) have been used in short-course prophylactic treatment to prevent the transmission of HIV from mother to child during pregnancy and delivery.
-One or two drugs are only appropriate in HIV prophylaxis.
+- Sometimes 1 drug (mono treatment) or 2 drugs (dual treatment) have been used in short-course prophylactic treatment to prevent the transmission of HIV from mother to child during pregnancy and delivery.
+One or 2 drugs are only appropriate in HIV prophylaxis.

 Unfortunately not.
 However, antiretroviral treatment can dramatically improve the symptoms and clinical signs of HIV infection and allow the patient to remain healthy for many years.
 Antiretroviral treatment is the most important advance in the management of HIV infection.
 Antiretroviral treatment can change the outcome of HIV infection from a rapidly fatal disease into a manageable chronic illness.